 Carefully read how your grade will be determined.
 In this class you will not count up points.
-We believe that point based grading systems giving you less specific feedback on your outcome achievement, and that detailed feedback is an important part of our job.
-We will give you detailed feedback through comments and through the use of detailed rubrics.
+I believe that a point based grading system fails in giving you good feedback on your outcome achievement, and that detailed feedback is an important part of our job.
+I will give you detailed feedback through comments and through the use of detailed rubrics.
 For most of the work in this class you can determine your grade before handing in your work.
 To achieve a higher grade you will have to do more work, which usually goes along with more learning.
 In this classroom model learning is about active participation in the many activities of the class.
 This is how learning happens.
 I hope you will participate enthusiastically and learn a lot, and achieve the grade you plan for in your physics course!

-The following regular activities are prepared for you:
+I will have the following regular activities prepared for you:

 - Mastering Physics Homework (MP)

 - Hand-in-homework (HIP) including Enhancements (ENH)

-- Journals

 - Reading quizzes

 - A group project

 - In class activities

 - Labs, including Prelab, Postlab (you need to participate in at least 9 labs to pass)

 - Exams and Final Exam